-Several years ago we had to remove the largest, oldest tree in our back yard because it had started to die back, and was dropping branches on our neighbor’s yard.
+Several years ago we had to remove the largest, oldest tree in our backyard because it had started to die back, and was dropping branches on our neighbor’s yard.
 We called the tree service, had them cut it down, and haul it off to a landfill.
 We hated to see it go.
 It was a beautiful tree and I felt a little bit guilty about simply cutting it down and throwing it all away.

-The loss of a treasured tree is heart wrenching, to say the least, and this year’s drought has caused many people to suffer this same sense of loss.
+The loss of a treasured tree is heart-wrenching, to say the least, and this year’s drought has caused many people to suffer this same sense of loss.
 The Houston area alone has lost millions of these drought trees.
 The silver lining is that these trees don’t need to be landfilled.
 You can make furniture from trees lost to drought, storm damage, or other reasons.

-Urban forest trees often yield incredibly beautiful wood: far more beautiful than wood you’ll find from traditional lumber yards or what is found in store-bought furniture.
-The variation in grain patterns, color and character is wonderful.
+Urban forest trees often yield incredibly beautiful wood: far more beautiful than the wood you’ll find from traditional lumber yards or what is found in store-bought furniture.
+The variation in grain patterns, color and character are wonderful.
 In addition to the beauty, there is the satisfaction of knowing the “story” of the wood, and of honoring the legacy of your beloved tree.

 But how do you get from having your drought tree removed to having it turned into something like actual lumber – or even furniture?
 Well, it’s not as hard or mysterious as you might think.
 But it does take a little effort on your part along with a little patience: once you mill the tree into slabs, it will be a while before the wood is ready to go.
 But I’m getting ahead of myself.